huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

 		if (steeringBehavior != null) {
 			// Calculate steering acceleration
 			steeringBehavior.steer(steeringOutput);

+			/*
+			 * Here you might want to add a motor control layer filtering steering accelerations.
+			 *
+			 * For instance, a car in a driving game has physical constraints on its movement:
+			 * - it cannot turn while stationary
+			 * - the faster it moves, the slower it can turn (without going into a skid)
+			 * - it can brake much more quickly than it can accelerate
+			 * - it only moves in the direction it is facing (ignoring power slides) */

 			// Apply steering acceleration to move this agent applySteering(steeringOutput, delta);